-The Comprehensive Manufactured and Mobile Home Program supports the California Workforce Education & Training Plan by: (1) Providing installation of measures by certified technicians that focus on energy efficiency and demand side management (DSM); (2) Offering necessary training and certification for iv.
+The Comprehensive Manufactured and Mobile Home Program supports the California Workforce Education & Training Plan by: (1) Providing installation of measures by certified technicians that focus on energy efficiency and demand side management (DSM); (2) Offering necessary training and certification for technicians to develop new skills and knowledge; and (3) Providing educational material and training directly to customers or residents so that ongoing energy savings are realized.

+iv.
 Program-specific marketing and outreach efforts (provide budget) Not applicable to this program.